dainhanle297/dainhanle297.github.io/content/_index.md

           position: center
           parallax: false
   - block: markdown
   content:
-      title: '📚 My Research'
+    title: "📚 My Research"
-      subtitle: ''
+    subtitle: ""
     text: |-
       Use this area to introduce your mission.
-I'm a researcher in structural engineering with a focus on artificial intelligence and computational modeling.
+I'm a researcher in structural engineering with a focus on artificial intelligence and computational modelling.
 My work explores advanced deep learning and hybrid machine learning methods for predicting the behavior of steel and concrete structures.

       I aim to bridge structural engineering and AI to develop resilient and sustainable infrastructure.

       Feel free to reach out for collaboration 🤝

     design:
       columns: '1'
   - block: collection